-Public Services includes (1) the operation of a municipal water distribution system; (2) the operation of wastewater collection system; (3) the operation and maintenance of an extensive parks and recreation system, which includes over 22 miles of non-motorized pathway; (4) the operation and maintenance of two cemeteries; and, (5) the operation and maintenance of a local area computer network (LAN) and communications.
+Public Services includes (1) the operation of a municipal water distribution system; (2) the operation of wastewater collection system; (3) the operation and maintenance of an extensive parks and recreation system, which includes over 38 miles of non-motorized pathway; (4) the operation and maintenance of two cemeteries; and, (5) the maintenance and upkeep of the building and grounds.

 Public Services Director

-The Department of Public Services consists of a director, an assistant director and six full-time staff.
-In addition, the department hires two seasonal employees during the summer months.
+The Department of Public Services consists of a director, an assistant director and seven full-time staff.
+In addition, the department hires three seasonal employees during the summer months.